 Different management options have different potential capacity to reduce demand or increase supply, and each has its own technical considerations.
-By way of example and assuming regulatory agency approval and the establishment of an appropriate cost benefit that meets the requirements of Prop 218 or the PUC, wastewater effluent that is not already reclaimed may be discharged in locations where wastewater effluent would have a beneficial effect on the deep aquifers and in areas closer to the coast.
+By way of example, and assuming regulatory agency approval and the establishment of an appropriate cost benefit that meets the requirements of California's Proposition 218 or the California Public Utilities Commission (CPUC), wastewater effluent that is not already reclaimed may be discharged in locations where wastewater effluent would have a beneficial effect on the deep aquifers and in areas closer to the coast.

 Areas of special concern with regard to Potentially Severe Water Shortage Conditions have special significance if they experience beneficial results from projects to manage groundwater demands and overall supply.
-For example, the coastal portion of the NMMA has a component of landward flow, and is potentially threatened by seawater intrusion in the deep aquifers.
-Actions that maintain a healthy ocean-ward component of flow protect the basin from potential seawater intrusion.
-Similarly, the pumping depression in the central portion of the NMMA has long-standing groundwater levels below sea level and is a pronounced feature of the main producing aquifers in the NMMA (see Figures 6-5 and 6-6).
-Allowing water levels to rebound in this area would also help to maintain protective groundwater gradients.
+For example, the coastal portion of the NMMA has a component of landward groundwater flow, and is potentially threatened by seawater intrusion in the deep aquifers.
+Actions that maintain a healthy seaward component of flow, protect the basin from potential seawater intrusion.
+Similarly, the pumping depression in the central portion of the NMMA has long-standing groundwater levels below sea level and is a pronounced feature of the main producing aquifers in the NMMA (Figure 6-5, Figure 6-6).
+Allowing water levels to rebound in this area would also help to reestablish and maintain protective groundwater gradients.